Serratifusus harasewychi

-Serratifusus harasewychi is a species of sea snail, a marine gastropod mollusk in the family Buccinidae, the true whelks.
+Serratifusus harasewychi is a species of sea snail, a marine gastropod mollusc in the family Austrosiphonidae.

 Etymology

 This species is named to honor Jerry Harasewych from the National Museum of Natural History, Smithsonian Institution, for his contributions the knowledge of columbariform molluscs.

 Description

 The length of the shell attains 35.3 mm.

 Distribution

-This marine species occurs off New Caledonia (depth range: 502-516 m).
+This marine species occurs off New Caledonia (depth range: 502–516 m).